 Earlier: NAR: "Existing-Home Sales Climb 1.1 Percent in March"

 A few key points:

-3) Inventory is still very low and falling year-over-year (down 6.6% year-over-year in March).
+2) Inventory is still very low and falling year-over-year (down 7.2% year-over-year in March).
 More inventory would probably mean smaller price increases, and less inventory somewhat larger price increases.
 This was the 34th consecutive month with a year-over-year decline in inventory.

 The following graph shows existing home sales Not Seasonally Adjusted (NSA).